marinatwice82/marinatwice82/README.md

 ### **My project:**
 * JavaScript ES6
+    * [Photo-filter](https://github.com/marinatwice82/photo-filter) the application that allows you to add css filters to an image and save the image with the filters applied to it.
+You can upload an image to the app from your computer or from a url.
-    * [Covid-dashboard](https://marinatwice82.github.io/covid-dashboard/) the application for tracking the spread of COVID-19 in the world and in individual countries.
+    * [Covid-dashboard](https://github.com/marinatwice82/covid-dashboard/) the application for tracking the spread of COVID-19 in the world and in individual countries.
 The information is presented in the form of a table, a list, a graph, and an interactive map.
     * [English-for-kids](https://github.com/marinatwice82/english-for-kids) the application for learning English words by children.
     * [Game-puzzle](https://github.com/marinatwice82/game-puzzle) the goal of the game is to move the knuckles around the box, to order them by numbers, preferably by making as few moves as possible.
     * [Virtual-keyboard](https://github.com/marinatwice82/virtual-keyboard/) project for creating a virtual keyboard.